krnlde/dresscode/README.md

 dresscode framework
 ===================

 The dresscode framework is a PHP5-driven, completely object-oriented web-framework which makes use of **XML** and **XSLT** to hold and display data.
-This means there is no requirement for any database (SQL or NoSQL), but you can make use of everything - as you wish.
+This means there is no requirement for any database (SQL or NoSQL), but you can make use of everything - as you wish of course.

 Main features
 -------------